Chaisup/fmp_ingestion/readme.md

 ## FMP Ingestion Workshop
-My Solution for the Assignment of KKP Dime!
-Data Engineer Application
+My Solution for the Assignment of KKP - Data Engineer Application

 ### About